mathenaangeles/Mayari/README.md

 # Mayari

 ## Docker
-Prerequisites: Have docker installed in system
-Recommended: Have Docker VSCode extension
+<b>Prerequisites</b>: Install Docker in your system.
+It is recommended that you install the Docker VSCode extension.

 1. To run the docker container, open to the terminal and type `docker-compose up` in the the root of the folder.
 You can stop the container from the terminal or by using the VSCode extension.
 2. To build or rebuild images, run `docker-compose build`.
 Rebuild in the following scenarios: